sebasjm/antlr/README.txt

 February 10, 2007

+* no more .gl files generated.
+All .g all the time.

 * changed @finally to be @after and added a finally clause to the exception stuff.
 I also removed the superfluous "exception" keyword.
 Here's what the new syntax looks like: